Russia Gambling Regulation

 Social Responsibility and Advertising Policies in Russia

-Those who violate the advertising restrictions will suffer sanctions imposed by the Federal Anti-Monopoly Service.
-The penalties usually come in the form of fines as follows – ₽100,000 to ₽500,000 for a legal entity, ₽4,000 to ₽20,000 for the executives of a legal entity, and ₽2,000 to ₽2,500 for individual persons.
+Those who violate the advertising restrictions will face sanctions imposed by the Federal Anti-Monopoly Service.
+The penalties usually come in the form of fines as follows: ₽100,000 to ₽500,000 for a legal entity, ₽4,000 to ₽20,000 for the executives of a legal entity, and ₽2,000 to ₽2,500 for individuals.

 Anti-Money Laundering Policies and Payment Restrictions

 All gambling-related transactions should be conducted in the local currency, the Russian Ruble (RUB).
-Gambling companies in Russia can only accept bank cards as a form of payment.
+Gambling companies in Russia can accept only bank cards as a form of payment.
 The use of decentralized cryptocurrencies is strictly prohibited under the provisions of Federal Law № 259-FZ on Digital Financial Assets.
 Russian law prohibits gambling on credit and does not enforce gambling-related debts.

 Sanctions for Violations of Russian Gambling Laws

-Running gambling services without a license is punishable with up to four years in prison and administrative fines from ₽800,000 to ₽1.5 million.
+Running gambling services without a license is punishable by up to four years in prison and administrative fines from ₽800,000 to ₽1.5 million.
 The authorities will also confiscate all gaming equipment the illegal operations have used.

 Administrative Fines for Licensed Operators in Violation

 Various administrative fines are in place for authorized operators who violate their licensing conditions.
 These range from ₽300,000 to ₽500,000 in the designated gambling zones.
-Tote and sports betting companies might suffer fines of up to ₽1 million, depending on the severity of their violation.
+Tote and sports betting companies might suffer fines of up to ₽1 million, depending on the severity of the violation.
 Those who allow underage individuals on their gaming premises risk fiscal sanctions from ₽300,000 to ₽500,000.

-Foreign-based online gambling operators might suffer sanctions despite being based in offshore jurisdictions.
+Foreign-based online gambling operators might suffer sanctions despite being located in offshore jurisdictions.
 However, the most widespread form of legal enforcement in Russia is blocking the domains of illegal offshore betting sites.
 The Federal Tax Office maintains a blacklist of all blocked websites and updates it regularly.
-After the latest legislative amendments, the payment service processors that facilitate financial transactions to unauthorized offshore operators also risk getting blocked.
+After the latest legislative amendments, payment service processors that facilitate financial transactions to unauthorized offshore operators also risk getting blocked.

 Conclusion